ltdenard/ltdenard/README.md

 - 💻 Automation & scripting
 - 🎣 Scambaiting with AI
 - 🧰 Ethical hacking & cybersecurity
+- 🌐 Threat intelligence & crawling infrastructure
 - 🎵 Music tech, 3D printing, and custom setups

 ---

 ## 🚀 Featured Projects

-Here are some of the GitHub organizations I’ve founded or actively contribute to:
+Here are some of the GitHub organizations and tools I’ve founded or contribute to:

 ### 🎣 [BaitNet](https://github.com/BaitNet)
 AI-powered scambaiting tool that responds to scammers, wastes their time, and classifies scam types using natural language processing.